exzombie/non-nixos-gpu/README.md

 When switching the HM configuration, the activation script will check whether the version of Nix GPU drivers currently in use matches the new HM environment.
-If not, it will print a warning:
+If not, it will print a warning and tell you what to do:

 ``` text
 GPU drivers updated, run 'sudo /nix/store/.../bin/non-nixos-gpu-setup'